 The Future of IoT Security

 With an estimated 20 billion IoT-enabled devices expected by 2020, what does the future of IoT security look like?
 Many believe it will involve significantly more reporting and two-way communications.
 At present, devices passively upload data into the cloud.
-In future, analysts expect a degree of machine learning from either the devices or their host servers, identifying unusual data patterns and proactively responding to perceived threats.
-This will take place behind the scenes, since many IoT devices are designed to operate autonomously without any human input during their operational lifetime.
+In the future, analysts expect a degree of machine learning from either the devices or their host servers, identifying unusual data patterns and proactively responding to perceived threats.
+This will take place behind the scenes since many IoT devices are designed to operate autonomously without any human input during their operational lifetime.
 Trusted Platform Modules are among the technologies being tipped to authenticate hardware and software without draining battery life, which remains a valid concern at present.

 Another difference will involve standardization.
 The plethora of processors and operating systems currently being marketed will dwindle to a smaller number of industry-leading protocols, helping to simplify the process of identifying and resolving weaknesses.
 Regulatory standards for data protection will be agreed upon, possibly at Governmental level, with Certificate Authorities ensuring standards are being met.
 Consumers will also become better educated about the practicalities of IoT security solutions, though it might take a Wikileaks or Ashley Madison-style data breach to focus the public’s attention on database vulnerabilities.

-Finally, developer and manufacturer arguments about cost cutting or simplicity will be rendered moot as economies of scale dovetail with greater industry regulation.
+Finally, developer and manufacturer arguments about cost-cutting or simplicity will be rendered moot as economies of scale dovetail with greater industry regulation.
 Securing the Internet of Things won’t be devolved to aftermarket routers any more – it’ll become a central part of the design, manufacture and installation process.
 An industry standard for tackling common IoT security issues is almost inevitable, allowing devices to be sold with a seal or notice confirming their adherence to regulatory protocols.
 In short, IoT encryption will become as ubiquitous as HTTPs, and possibly even more valuable in our daily lives.

 What Are the Next Steps?